Meter Point Administration Number: Meter Point Administration System

 MPRS is the name of the software package that implements the MPAS system for all DNOs.
 Since MPRS is used by most DNOs it is often used interchangeably with the term MPAS.

 ECOES

-ECOES (formally the Electricity Central Online Enquiry Service) is now the Electricity Enquiry Service (EES) is a website that allows users and authorised industry parties to search for supply details (past and present) using such things as the 13-digit MPAN bottom line number, the meter serial number or the postcode.
-The user can determine a wide range of data relating to the supply including the full address, meter details, the current energisation status and also the appointed parties (i.e. the supplier, distributor, MOP, DC and DA).
-The site is populated from information sent from the supplier regarding the metering system.
+ECOES (formally the Electricity Central Online Enquiry Service) and now the Electricity Enquiry Service (EES) is a website that allows users and authorised industry parties to search for supply details (past and present) using such things as the 13-digit MPAN bottom line number, the meter serial number or the postcode.
+The database has details relating to the supply including the full address, meter details, the current energisation status and also the appointed parties (i.e. the supplier, distributor, MOP, DC and DA).
+The site is populated from information sent from the Supplier Meter Registration Service (SMRS) regarding the metering system.

 Only non-domestic users (with two valid MPANs that are not Profile Class 1 or 2) can register to access this service.